-The tire size is on the left margin of the table.
-Determine the Single inflation reading or Dual inflation reading, denoted with a D or S on the Table.
-Single is for the front axle and tag axle (if equipped).
+The tire size on the left margin of the table determines single inflation reading or dual inflation reading denoted with a D or S. Single is for the front axle and tag axle (if equipped).
 Dual is for the drive axle.
 On the following chart, find the corresponding psi at the top columns to see the corresponding maximum weight capacity for that psi.